 Your close family members will likely be aware of what you’re able to afford, so don’t spend beyond what you’re comfortable with.
 After all, you’ve probably already shelled out for hen dos or stag dos by this point!

-If £100 is a little too much, a nice restaurant or hotel voucher to put towards the total cost could be a thoughtful idea.
+If £100 is a little too much, a nice restaurant or hotel voucher to put towards the total cost of a treat for the newlyweds could be a thoughtful idea.

-For the bridal party and groomsmen, up to £100 is a typical amount to spend on a wedding gift.
+For the bridal party and groomsmen, around £100 is a typical amount to spend on a wedding gift.
 The happy couple has chosen you to be part of their special day, so you must be close to their hearts.

 You could consider stashing £20 or so away each month leading up to the big day, so you won’t be left short when the time comes.